-Chip advises institutional investors and fund sponsors in connection with the formation of venture capital funds, leveraged buyout funds, real estate opportunity and other private equity funds.
+Chip, co-chair of the firm’s Private Funds Group, advises institutional investors and fund sponsors in connection with the formation of venture capital funds, leveraged buyout funds, real estate opportunity and other private equity funds.
 He also represents both public and private companies in a broad range of industries, including the biotechnology, finance, medical device and information technology sectors.
-He structures, negotiates and advises clients on acquisition transactions and related matters, including stock acquisitions, asset acquisitions, mergers, divestitures, auction transactions, tender offers, defensive strategies, leveraged buyouts and cross–border transactions.
+He structures, negotiates and advises clients on acquisition transactions and related matters, including stock acquisitions, asset acquisitions, mergers, divestitures, auction transactions, tender offers, defensive strategies, leveraged buyouts and cross-border transactions.

-In addition to representing businesses and business leaders, Chip has served in numerous leadership positions of the Business Law Section of the American Bar Association, representing its 50,000 members on cutting–edge business issues.
-He served as Chair of the Section in 2014–2015 and held other officer positions, including Vice–Chair, when he served as editor–in–chief of Volume 68 of The Business Lawyer, the highly regarded journal of the Section, and Secretary of the Section (2011–2012), where he served as co–editor–in–chief of the Section's online monthly magazine.
+In addition to representing businesses and business leaders, Chip has served in numerous leadership positions of the Business Law Section of the American Bar Association, representing its 50,000 members on cutting-edge business issues.
+He served as Chair of the Section in 2014-2015 and held other officer positions, including Vice-Chair, when he served as editor-in-chief of Volume 68 of The Business Lawyer, the highly regarded journal of the Section, and Secretary of the Section (2011-2012), where he served as co-editor-in-chief of the Section's online monthly magazine.
 He is the Past Chair of the Venture Capital & Private Equity Committee of the Section.
+In 2020, he was awarded the prestigious Life Time Achievement Award by the Business Law Section of the California Lawyers Association.

 Best Lawyers in America 2010–2019